 No matter the signer’s relationship to an employer, you must always identify them according to the rules of your state.

-David Thun is the Editorial Manager the National Notary Association.
+David Thun is the Editorial Manager with the National Notary Association.

 Related Articles: